zhaizhifen/MaxScale/Documentation/REST-API/Resources-Monitor.md

 ### Get a monitor

 Get a single monitor.
-The _:name_ in the URI must be a valid monitor name in lowercase with all whitespace replaced with underscores.
+The _:name_ in the URI must be a valid monitor name with all whitespace replaced with hyphens.
+The monitor names are case-insensitive.

 ```
 GET /monitors/:name